busypeoples/busypeoples.github.io/_posts/2015-02-09-thinking-in-components-angular-js.markdown

 });
 ```

-The template that simply consists of the following markup for now:
+The template simply consists of the following markup for now:

 ```html
 <div class="items-list">